vivid-arch/laravel-docs/source/docs/foundation/features.md

 ./vendor/bin/vivid make:feature <feature> [<device>]
 ```

-If you do not specify a Device name the feature will be considered a global and it will be placed inside the `/app/Features` directory.
+If you do not specify a Device name the feature will be considered a global, and it will be placed inside the `/app/Features` directory.
-Otherwise the feature will belong to a Device and it will be placed inside the `/app/Devices/<device name>/Features` directory respectively.
+Otherwise, the feature will belong to a Device, and it will be placed inside the `/app/Devices/<device name>/Features` directory respectively.

 ## Anatomy of the Feature